sefg22/capstone_brainstation/README.md

 #### Repository

 * `data`
-    - contains link to copy of the dataset (stored in a publicly accessible cloud storage)
+    - contains link to copy of the dataset
-    - saved copy of aggregated / processed data as long as those are not too large (> 10 MB)

 * `model`
     - `joblib` dump of final model(s)

 * `notebooks`
-    - contains all final notebooks involved in the project
+    - contains jupyter notebooks used for the project

 * `docs`
-    - contains final report, presentations which summarize the project
+    -  presentations associated to the project

 * `references`
     - contains papers / tutorials used in the project